-Review of Actuarial Information contained in the Financial Statements as at 30 June 2022
+Review of Actuarial Information contained in the Financial Statements as at 30 June 2023

-Finity Consulting Pty Limited (Finity) has been asked by nib nz limited (nib nz) to carry out a review of the 30 June 2022 actuarial information contained in the financial statements and provide an opinion as to its appropriateness.
+Finity Consulting Pty Limited (Finity) has been asked by nib nz to carry out a review of the 30 June 2023 actuarial information contained in the financial statements and provide an opinion as to its appropriateness.
 This letter sets out the findings of our review, as required under Section 78 of the Insurance (Prudential Supervision) Act 2010 (the Act).